 Bones shook his head and returned his gaze to the empty tumbler on his knee.
 "Christ, kid… you never do things easy."

 Jim folded himself into a sitting position against the wall next to his friend.
 "I dunno, Bones.
 It sort of seems like the easiest thing I've ever done."

 The doctor shook his head again and forlornly gazed into the depths of the glass.

 Jim smiled.
 "You're the awesomest.
 I swear, Bones, and don't ever let anyone tell you otherwise.
 You're the coolest of the cool."
 He leant to the side and rested his cheek on the man's shoulder.

-Who else in the Alpha quadrant would have been stunted enough to not recognise love until it – metaphorically – bit them on the ass?
+Who else in the Alpha quadrant would have been stunted enough to not recognize love until it – metaphorically – bit them on the ass?